-Does your mind start to get fogged up when you call a Landlord’s Leasing Agent about Office space for lease and he or she quotes you a rental rate number plus some other mumbo jumbo jargon?
+Does your mind start to get fogged up when you call a Landlord’s Listing Agent about Office space for lease and he or she quotes you a rental rate number plus some other mumbo jumbo jargon?

 Things like triple nets, triple net charges, NNNs, OpEx and CAMs?
 Huh?
 This article will refocus your brain and explain what’s in the Landlord’s spaghetti sauce of rental rates at Office Buildings.

 Let’s assume a Landlord quotes you a rental rate of $24.00 per square foot, which would be stated as $2.00 per square foot per month in some US markets outside of Colorado and Texas.

 What exactly does that mean?